klei1984/max/defects.md

 1. **[Fixed]** M.A.X. is a 16/32 bit mixed linear executable that is bound to a dos extender stub from Tenberry Software called DOS/4G*W* 1.97.
 The W in the extender's name stands for Watcom which is the compiler used to build the original M.A.X. executable.
 A list of defects found in DOS/4GW 1.97 can be found in the [DOS/4GW v2.01 release notes](https://web.archive.org/web/20180611050205/http://www.tenberry.com/dos4g/watcom/rn4gw.html).
 By replacing DPMI service calls and basically the entire DOS extender stub with cross-platform [SDL library](https://wiki.libsdl.org/) the DOS/4GW 1.97 defects could be considered fixed.

-2. If the game cannot play the intro movie, INTROFLC (maxint.mve), it tries to load and render a full screen Interplay logo image, ILOGO, which was removed from the game resource database max.res.
+2. **[Fixed]** If the game cannot play the intro movie, INTROFLC (maxint.mve), it tries to load and render a full screen Interplay logo image, ILOGO, which was removed from the game resource database max.res.
 The game continues gracefully after failing to open the ILOGO resource.
 <br>
 The game supports loading game resources from a secondary resource file called patches.res.
 The file does not exist in v1.04, but when created the contents of it are processed as expected.
 ILOGO is taken from the interactive demo of M.A.X. where the resource exists.
     <br>